The Snow Brigade Takes on the Secret Heated Driveway Fortress

 “Sir, yes sir!” the group yelled in unison.

 “Alright then, when you land on that driveway tighten up your ranks and hold your ground.
-I’ll be taking the high ground on the wintergreen daisies right next to you to supervise the operation.
-I’ll be there, fighting alongside you.”
+I’ll be taking the high ground on the wintergreen daisies to supervise the operation.
+I’ll be there with you guys, fighting alongside you.”

 “Um Sergeant Burr, sir?” one timid private stepped forward.